graphcore/keras/keras/ipu/docs/keras.rst

 .. note::

-  Layers *constructed* within a `keras.ipu.PipelineStage` context will have that pipeline stage assigned to all invocations of the layer.
-These assignments are overridden if the layer calls happen within a different `keras.ipu.PipelineStage` context.
+  Layers *constructed* within a :py:class:`~keras.ipu.PipelineStage` context will have that pipeline stage assigned to all invocations of the layer.
+These assignments are overridden if the layer calls happen within a different :py:class:`~keras.ipu.PipelineStage` context.

 Pipelining an existing functional model
 =======================================